theneva/dissertation/src/results.md

 src/components/interview-results.md
 ```

-TODO: Include a presentation of data from the literature review.

 ## Refining the framework: Design and Creation

 This section presents the results of deploying the services that are developed locally on each developer's machine, and uploaded to a production server.
 First, a very brief overview of each Deployment Strategy is discussed.
 Second, each row in the Framework is mapped to a Deployment Strategy (manual, and manual with containers):